gcxchange-gcechange/appsvc-function-dev-cm-listmgmt-dotnet001/README.md

 Provides functionality for managing the sharepoint list used for job opportunities
 - Create new job opportunity
-- Update new job opportunity
+- Update existing job opportunity
+- Delete existing job opportunity

 ## Prerequisites